Home | About Us | Our Team | Download Forms | Events | Site Map | Contact Us

 WHAT IS A QROPS?

 Qualifying Recognised Overseas Pension Schemes (QROPS) are special overseas pension schemes which satisfy rules and regulations laid down by UK legislation.
-The Finance Act 2004 made it possible, from April 2006, for UK pensions to be transferred to any overseas pension scheme which is registered with HMRC as a QROPS.
+Since April 2006, implementation of the 2004 Finance Act has made it possible for UK pensions to be transferred to any overseas pension scheme which is registered with HMRC as a QROPS.
+Further amendments to QROPS legislation were passed in April of 2012 and more recently in April 2015.

 WHAT ARE THE BENEFITS OF A QROPS?